K1zum1/AstroWind/README.md

 ## Expected Output

 Upon successful execution with correctly defined parameters, you should observe a cone-like structure radiating outwards in the density map.
 If this is not the case, please double-check your parameters to ensure they align with the expected measurements.
-After running it through RADMC3D, we should see a double conelike structure.

 ![Density Map Output](example.png)

+## Acknowledgements

+This project was completed by myself for the SETI Spring 2024 internship, under the supervision of Dr. Uma Gorti.
+I would like to express my deepest appreciation to Dr. Gorti for her guidance and support throughout the course of this project.

+## Contributing

+Any contributions you make are **greatly appreciated**.
+I have left many remarks on the code for features I am looking to implement.

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/Feature`)
+3. Commit your Changes (`git commit -m 'Add some Feature'`)
+4. Push to the Branch (`git push origin feature/Feature`)
+5. Open a Pull Request